MESH-Research/Pilcrow/docs/contributing/README.md

 - `lando artisan`: Run Laravel's artisan command in the appserver container.
 - `lando composer`: Run composer in the appserver container.
 - `lando yarn`: Run yarn in the client container.
-- `lando mysql`: Start a MySQL client session (TIP: use `lando mysql laravel` to start with the CCR database selected).
+- `lando mysql`: Start a MySQL client session (TIP: use `lando mysql laravel` to start with the Pilcrow database selected).
 - `lando quasar`: Run the quasar cli inside the client container.
 - `lando extras`: Manage and install tools into `.lando.local.yml`.
 - `lando pandoc`: Run pandoc inside the appserver container